Xi Jinping's cult of personality

-A cult of personality has been developing around Xi Jinping since he became General Secretary of the Chinese Communist Party (CCP) in 2012.
+A cult of personality has been developing around Xi Jinping ever since he became General Secretary of the Chinese Communist Party (CCP) in 2012.

 Background

-After Deng Xiaoping started economic reforms and introduced the concept of collective leadership in the late 1970s, there was no longer a cult of personality around Chinese leaders.
+After Deng Xiaoping started the reform and opening up and introduced the concept of collective leadership in the late 1970s, there was no longer a cult of personality around Chinese leaders.
 Deng and others wanted to prevent another leader from rising above the party as Mao Zedong had done.
 However, when Xi came to power in 2012, he started centralizing power and paved the way for a cult of personality.

 The Chinese Communist Party (CCP) denies that there is any cult of personality around Xi.
 The CCP's rules explicitly forbid personality cults.
-Xie Chuntao, director of the government-funded Central Party School's academic department, claimed the “respect and love” ordinary Chinese felt for Xi was “natural” and “heartfelt” and bore no similarities to a cult of personality.
+Xie Chuntao, director of the government-funded Central Party School's academic department, claimed the "respect and love" ordinary Chinese felt for Xi was "natural" and "heartfelt" and bore no similarities to a cult of personality.
 He added that memories of the excesses of Mao's cult were strong enough that the CCP would not allow another leader to form a cult around himself.